 2. The Black Rose, Faneuil Hall

 Located just steps away from Faneuil Hall and Quincy Market, The Black Rose is one of Boston’s oldest and most traditional Irish pubs.
-The pub is best known for its live Irish music, and while live performances may not be allowed yet, at the Black Rose you’ll still find endless pints of Guinness poured by bartenders from authentic brogues, excellent pub fare, and plenty of Irish coffee to go around this St. Patrick’s Day!
+This pub is best known for its live Irish music, which always turns out to be a roaring good time.
+At the Black Rose, you’ll find endless pints of Guinness poured by bartenders from authentic brogues, excellent pub fare, and plenty of Irish coffee to go around this St. Patrick’s Day!

 Find it at 160 State St, Boston, MA 02109.